-Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our cash and cash equivalents as of December 31, 2016 will enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2018, without giving effect to any potential milestone payments we may receive under our license agreement with Pfizer.
+Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our existing cash and cash equivalents as of December 31, 2017 will enable us to fund our operating expenses and capital expenditure requirements at least through the end of 2019.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.
 Additionally, the process of testing drug candidates in clinical trials is costly, and the timing of progress in these trials is uncertain.